NontFakungkun/agri-fintech-data-analysis/README.md

 ### Encountered difficulties
 * There are numerous options for setting the input parameters of the ARIMA model, namely p, d, and q variables.
 This abundance of choices makes it challenging to determine the optimal combination that provides the best results.
 * The sentiment analysis results are challenging to present as the sentiment scores are mostly less than 0.1.
 They are considered to be neutral, so it is difficult to determine whether the news articles are positive or negative.
 At the moment, I have decided to simply present the results as an overview of whether the sentiment is positive or negative for the given period of time.

-### Steps to apply when introducing this financial product to clients
-1. Match client's needs and goals with the benefit of the product.
-Once we understand their needs, we can better explain how the product can help them achieve their goals.
-Make sure to highlight the key benefits that are most relevant to the clients.
-2. Demonstrate how the product works.
-We can provide scenarios or use cases that the product will be useful rather than just telling the clients about the product.
-3. Answer client's questions.
-Be prepared to answer any questions that the clients may have about this product.
-4. Follow up with clients.
-After we have introduced the product to the clients, follow up with them to see how they are doing.
-This will help us to identify any potential problems for future improvement and to provide additional support.

-### Customer journey
-1. The customer creates an account and enters their contact information.
-2. The customer selects the commodities that they are interested in trading.
-3. The customer navigate in the apps via navigation bar
-4. The customer picks the forecast period and views the forecasts for the price and contract volume of the selected commodities according to their strategies.
-5. The customer views the sentiment analysis and sentiment forecast of news related to the selected commodities.
-6. The customer decides whether to trade the selected commodities based on the forecasts and sentiment analysis.
-7. The customer trades the selected commodities and monitors their performance.
-8. The customer makes adjustments to their trading strategy as needed.

 ## FIGMA design